-§ 9.04 Waste Tire Collection Centers
+§ 9.04Waste Tire Collection Centers

 - (a) The District shall establish waste tire collection centers within Benton County.
 The number of waste tire collection centers established shall be outlined in the Solid Waste Management Board's Waste Tire Management Plan.
 Collection centers shall be located at sites that ensure a maximum travel distance to the site is less than sixty (60) miles from any boundary within the District.
-Storage capacity of sites must ensure that the needs of the public and tire retailers in the District's service area are met sufficiently. - (b) Waste tire collection centers shall meet the requirements contained in Regulation 14 for waste tire collection centers. - (c) The owner or operator of a waste tire collection center shall record and maintain for one (1) year information regarding their activities, which shall be used to complete Form TP 8 (Waste Tire Collection Center Annual Report) due by March 1 annually to the Department.
-Records shall be maintained onsite and available for inspection by District personnel during normal business hours.
+Storage capacity of sites must ensure that the needs of the public and tire retailers in the District's service area are met sufficiently. - (b) Waste tire collection centers shall meet the requirements contained in Commission Regulation 14 for waste tire collection centers. - (c) The owner or operator of a waste tire collection center shall record and maintain for one (1) year information regarding their activities, which shall be used to complete Form TP 8 (Waste Tire Collection Center Annual Report) due by March 1 annually to the Department.
+Records shall be maintained on-site and available for inspection by District personnel during normal business hours.

-- (d) A permitted waste tire collection center may collect a maximum of three thousand (3,000) loose tires or a maximum of ten thousand (10,000) compacted and baled tires at the site.
-Storage shall be in accordance with waste tire storage requirements described in Regulation 14. - (e) Access to the facility must be controlled at all times in accordance with the Storage Requirements.
+(d)A permitted waste tire collection center may collect a maximum of three thousand (3,000) loose tires or a maximum of ten thousand (10,000) compacted and baled tires at the site.
+Storage shall be in accordance with waste tire storage requirements described in Regulation 14.
+A permit will not be required for a waste tire collection center which collects and stores less than 1,000 tires at any time. (e)Access to the facility must be controlled at all times in accordance with the Storage Requirements.

-§ 9.05 Waste Tire Transporters
+§ 9.05Waste Tire Transporters

-- (a) A person shall not transport more than twenty-four (24) tires without a waste tire transporter license. - (b) A person shall not contract with a waste tire transporter for the transportation of waste, used and/or processing tires unless the transporter has a current transporter license issued by the Department or is exempt from license requirements. - (c) No collection center or waste tire facility shall accept more than twenty-four (24) tires from a person who does not possess a valid waste tire transporter license.
+- (a)A person shall not transport more than twenty-four (24) tires without a waste tire transporter license. (b)A person shall not contract with a waste tire transporter for the transportation of waste, used and/or - processing tires unless the transporter has a current transporter license issued by the Department or is exempt from license requirements. - (c)No collection center or waste tire facility shall accept more than twenty-four (24) tires from a person who does not possess a valid waste tire transporter license.
 A waiver may be granted at the District's discretion to a person who: - (i) Has applied to ADEQ for the license and can provide documentation to that effect; - (ii) Is involved in the remediation of an illegal waste tire site.

-§ 9.06 Disposal Fees.
+§ 9.06Disposal Fees.